f5devcentral/f5-big-iq-lab/docs/class6/module2/lab3.rst

 On the left, click EVALUATE & DEPLOY > Local Traffic & Network, then click on Create button under Evaluations.

 Enter a task name “\ **Deploy-Renewed-Cert**\ ”, in Evaluation section, select Partial Changes next to Source Scope line item, the list of Source Objects appears.
-Select “Certificate” from the dropdown list on the left Available section, and move the certificate app01.termmarc.com to the right side Selected box.
+Select “Certificate” from the drop down list on the left Available section, and move the certificate app01.termmarc.com to the right side Selected box.

 |image16|